 Even if you don’t have an HDHP option with your employer, they can be had for cheap elsewhere if you’re young and healthy (as most of you are).
-A quick scan on insurance price-comparison engine eHealthInsurance.com yielded two HDHP’s that would cost less than $100 per month to cover two healthy 30-ish adults.
+Check out the public health insurance exchange at healthcare.gov.

 Health Care Costs Discussion:

 I’m curious to hear if others were able to achieve similar results last year and the math behind it.
 And if you’re self-employed, what were your total costs with an HDHP?